 High School Better Newspaper Contest

 The Wisconsin Newspaper Association Foundation’s Better Newspaper Contest recognizes student achievements in high school newspapering.
-The panel of judges are from Wisconsin’s newspapers and includes publishers, general managers, editors, reporters, photographers, copy editors and other staffers.
+The panel of judges includes publishers, general managers, editors, reporters, photographers, copy editors and other staffers.

 Questions about the contest?
-Contact WNA Membership & Program Specialist Jordan Schelling at email@example.com or 608-283-7622.
+Contact WNA Membership & Programming Specialist Jordan Schelling at firstname.lastname@example.org or 608-283-7622.

 Why you should enter: